dilantha/link-formatter/README.md

-# link-formatter
+# Link Formatter

-Formats a block of links into a clean markdown list
+Formats a block of links into a clean markdown list in Obsidian.